bootstrap-vue/bootstrap-vue/src/components/toast/README.md

 The above toasters place the toasts in a stacked (columnar format), fixed within the viewport (meaning they will always be in view regardless of viewport scroll position).
-If there are more toasts than can fit on the viewport screen, some will be hidden until other toasts are hidden.
+If there are more toasts than can fit on the viewport screen, some will be visually hidden until other toasts are closed.

 `<b-toast>` uses the `b-toaster-top-right` toaster by default.

 **Note:** If a `<b-toaster>` with the same name already exists in document (either auto-created by `<b-toast>`, or manually placed), then `<b-toaster>` will just render an empty `<div>` element.

+### Toaster transitons

+TBD

 ## Accessibility